NavedtheDev/Kubernetes-Learnings/README.md

 Hey everyone, I will be sharing my kubernetes learnings here.
+I have summarized topics here with beautiful diagrams and source code images.
 For some topics I have given a link to my twitter threads.

 # Kubernetes Architecture